npm27/lrd/README.md

 ## Overview

-This app allows you to researchers to quickly and accurately score large amounts of lexical output, while also being able to control for minor errors in participant responses.
+The *lrd* package provides tools for quickly and accurately processing large amounts of lexical response data generated from cued-recall tests, while also being able to control for minor errors in participant responses.

 ## To install lrd: